Mapping Drives with Fortinet on Windows

 • Repeat this for each drive that you mapped during your session.

-You will find Pulse Secure in the System Tray on your computer.
+You will find Fortinet in the System Tray on your computer.
 If the icon is not visible, click on the up arrow.

-Right-click on the Pulse Secure icon , and beside WesternU click Disconnect.
+Right-click on the Fortinet icon Fortinet Icon, and click Disconnect "Western Gateway".

-Note: You may need to adjust some of your firewall settings in order to map drives to Western servers while using Western ROAMs.
+Note: You may need to adjust some of your firewall settings to map drives to Western servers while using Western ROAMs.

-If you need assistance with the items discussed in this web page, please contact SSTS.
+If you need assistance with the items discussed on this web page, please contact SSTS.